TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 22/2 Samuel 22.3.md

 ---

-God, my rock, in him will I take refuge; My shield, and the horn of my salvation, my high tower, and my refuge; My saviour, thou savest me from violence.
+God, my rock, in him I will take refuge; my shield, and the horn of my salvation, my high tower, and my refuge.
+My savior, you save me from violence.